EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 * On the rare occasion that people don’t sign-up to staff their slots/turn up to maintenance in good time, and without a good excuse, we use a system called Debt to enforce this requirement.
     * There are two types of Debt: Maintenance Debt and Staffing Debt, which are administered by the Theatre Manager and the Front-of-House Manager respectively.
     * Debt is cleared by performing the maintenance task or staffing the required FoH slot(s).
-It can also be cleared by getting in contact with the welfare contacts.
+Alternatively consult [Article 7C of the constitution](https://constitution.bedlamtheatre.co.uk/#article-7c-in-debt-to-the-company) for the full information regarding Debt.
     * You can find out your Debt status through the website.